Open: 8:00AM - 5:00PM | Sat: 8:30AM - 12:30PM

 Peugeot Timing Belt vs Chain: Model-by-Model Guide (South Africa)

 Whether your Peugeot uses a timing belt or a timing chain depends almost entirely on the engine code under the bonnet, not the model name on the badge.
-A 208 can have either (the 1.2 PureTech runs a chain, the 1.6 BlueHDi runs a belt), and getting it wrong is an expensive mistake: skipping a peugeot timing belt replacement on a BlueHDi or an older TU5 will usually destroy the engine.
-This guide maps every popular Peugeot sold in South Africa to its timing system, lists the replacement intervals our workshop partners actually use, and gives honest price ranges for parts and labour in rand.
-If you're reading this because you just bought a used Peugeot and don't know when the belt was last done — start here, then get a quote before you drive another kilometre.
+A 208 can have either (the 1.2 PureTech runs a wet belt or chain depending on build year, the 1.6 BlueHDi runs a dry belt), and getting it wrong is an expensive mistake: skipping a peugeot timing belt replacement on a BlueHDi or an older TU5 will usually destroy the engine.
+This guide maps every popular Peugeot sold in South Africa — by engine code — to its exact timing system and replacement interval.
+If you're reading this because you just bought a used Peugeot and don't know when the belt was last done, start here, then get a quote before you drive another kilometre.

 Due for a Timing Belt?
 Get a Parts Quote Today.